Japanese Brazilians: Prestige

 For decades, Japanese Brazilians were seen as a non-assimilable people.
 The immigrants were treated only as a reserve of cheap labour that should be used on coffee plantations and that Brazil should avoid absorbing their cultural influences.
 This widespread conception that the Japanese were negative for Brazil was changed in the following decades.
 The Japanese were able to overcome the difficulties along the years and drastically improve their lives through hard work and education; this was also facilitated by the involvement of the Japanese government in the process of migration.
 The image of hard working agriculturists that came to help develop the country and agriculture helped erase the lack of trust of the local population and create a positive image of the Japanese.
 In the 1970s, Japan became one of the richest countries of the world, synonymous with modernity and progress.
 In the same period, Japanese Brazilians achieved a great cultural and economic success, probably the immigrant group that most rapidly achieved progress in Brazil.
 Due to the powerful Japanese economy and due to the rapid enrichment of the Nisei, in the last decades Brazilians of Japanese descent achieved a social prestige in Brazil that largely contrasts with the aggression with which the early immigrants were treated in the country.

+In the early 1960s, the Japanese Brazilian population in the cities already surpassed that of the countryside.
+As the vast majority of families that moved to São Paulo and cities in Paraná had few resources and were headed by first and second-generation Japanese, it was imperative that their business did not require a large initial investment or advanced knowledge of the Portuguese language.
+Thus, a good part of the immigrants began to dedicate themselves to small trade or to the provision of basic services, where dyeing stood out.
+In the 1970s, 80% of the 3,500 establishments that washed and ironed the clothes of São Paulo citizens were Japanese.
+According to anthropologist Célia Sakurai: "The business was convenient for the families, because they could live at the back of the dye shop and do all the work without having to hire employees.
+In addition, the communication required by the activity was brief and simple".